Diving in and around Austria

 Lower Klaftersee*, Styria, Austria (altitude 1884m).
 Diving is allowed with a special permit.
 Reachable by helicopter only, the lake lies close to the Weissensee and Ahornsee.
 You’ll find rocks, logs and branches along the east shore line.
 Fine silt reduces the visibility to about 4-5m.
 The ground is smoothly falling down to a plain at about 10.2m.
 Around the small rocky island in the north of the lake, the depth is less than 2m.
 Parts of the shore line are covered with reed where you may find fish.
 Water temperature is about 7°C.

 Steirersee, Styria, Austria (altitude 1445m).
 The lake lies only 100m off a mountain bothy.
 Vertically.
 Descending and ascending carrying all your gear ensures you won’t forget this dive.
+A special permit is required to dive this lake.
 Green plants, dead trees and branches and lots of small fish make this lake worth a visit.
+9°C in August.